“We had completely outgrown our previous accounting system, so Greentree really came at the right time.”

 Sarah Roberts is the Institutional Finance Manager for Forest Peoples Programme (FPP) which is a not-for-profit organisation that supports and advocates for the rights of forest-dwelling communities, especially in countries where their environment and livelihoods are under threat from encroaching development.
 Its focus, in the beginning, came from the expertise and relationships that the small founding team had with specific communities, primarily in the Guyanas and in South and South East Asia.

 “FPP has grown into a respected and successful organisation that now operates right around the tropical forest belt where it serves to bridge the gap between policy makers and forest peoples,” Sarah explains.
-“Through advocacy, practical projects and capacity building, FPP supports forest peoples to deal directly with the outside powers, regionally, nationally, and internationally that shape their lives and futures.”
+“Through advocacy, practical projects and capacity building, FPP supports forest peoples to deal directly with the outside powers, regionally, nationally, and internationally that shape their lives and futures.”A valuable lesson learned by NFP’s in recent years is that their goals are easier to achieve if their organisation is on a sound business footing.
+FPP’s financial management system, Moneysoft’s Money Manager, was no longer fit for purpose.

 “Once we started to grow as an organisation and subsequently as a finance team, we realised the shortcomings of Money Manager,” Sarah recalls.
 “It is a cash book based system, so there was no double entry book keeping capability.
 There was also a lack of audit trail - it was easy to delete transactions, without there being a record of who had done what.